A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

+By \Cref{lem:local}, the total number of editable bags across all operations when improving a tree decomposition of width $w$ by using pruned improvement operations on largest bags is bounded by $\phi_w(T) = 2^{\OO(w)} n$.

-\section{Implementation in Linear Time}
+\section{Implementation in linear time}

-In this section we show that our algorithm can be implemented in $2^{O(k)} n$ time.
-In particular, this requires showing that finding a split can be done in amortized $2^{O(k)}$ time and that the local splitting of Section~\ref{sec:local} can be implemented in $2^{O(k)} t$ time, where $t$ is the number of editable bags.
+In this section we show that our algorithm can be implemented in $2^{\OO(k)} n$ time.
+We give a data structure that allows implementing the pruned improvement operation of \Cref{sec:local} in $2^{\OO(k)} t$ time, where $t$ is the number of editable bags, and in particular allows walking over the tree decomposition to perform the operation to all largest bags in a total of $2^{\OO(k)} n$ time.